21st Century Learning

 All students access Cloudshare, which is the virtual learning space where students and teachers can collaborate effectively and safely.
 Cloudshare use Google Apps for Education as its foundation so students work within the Google platform.
-All students have Gmail accounts and save work in the Google Drive folders.
-Teachers are able to monitor and communicate directly with students through the Hapara Dashboard platform.
+All students have Gmail accounts and save work in their Google Drive folders.

-This year students have also gained access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
-This is a new initiative that it is being monitored closely to see if it needs to be available to all students in 2018.
+Students also have access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
+This initiative began in 2017 and will continue to be available in 2020.

 Keeping students safe online is a major priority for Sydney Catholic Schools.
 Currently SCS are using the Zscaler platform to ensure all staff and students have the best protection possible when working in the virtual world.